Grace-Amondi/myhospitali/README.md

     a) While you are logged into your account, go to the sidebar menu to the left of the page and press 'Messages'.

-    b) HealthNet will take you to your Messages page.
+    b) My Hospitali will take you to your Messages page.

     c) To view the messages you have received, press the 'Received messages' tab.